Watchers Council – Liz’s Office – Later that Day

 “It’s Willow,” she said.

-"I wish we could get there sooner," Jake replied from his seat.
+“I wish we could get there sooner,” Jake said from his seat.
 Next to him was his sister Sophie, and across from him sat his parents.
-On the other side of the aisle sat Alex and a few other coven members.
+On the other side of the aisle sat Alex and a few other Coven members.

 “Hey, this is faster than Concorde ever was,” Rowena commented, making Willow nod.